CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 ![](intersight-04-iks-hello-images/undeploy.png)

-Check the workflow for the undeployment to terminate:
+Track the workflow for the undeployment to terminate:

 ![](intersight-04-iks-hello-images/unwf.png)